Why E10 gas & early fibreglass tanks don’t mix

 Q: What’s the problem and how did you become aware of it?

 Our evidence was gathered through an analysis of equipment integrity test results across a broad range of tank materials, petroleum products and locations around Australia.
-This intelligence informs our view that single wall fiberglass tanks with an age profile of greater than 15 years and have contained E10 during their life are at a much higher risk of developing integrity issues.
+This intelligence informs our view that single wall fibreglass tanks with an age profile of greater than 15 years and have contained E10 during their life are at a much higher risk of developing integrity issues.
 There is a strong bias towards water and phase separation being a significant contributing factor.

 Q: What are the risks?

-The data indicates a clear, increased risk of fuel leaks and environmental contamination in single wall fiberglass tanks that contain or did at some stage contain E10 ethanol as the tank age profile reaches 15 years.
+The data indicates a clear, increased risk of fuel leaks and environmental contamination in single wall fibreglass tanks that contain or did at some stage contain E10 ethanol as the tank age profile reaches 15 years.

 It is also clear that ethanol tanks that contain or have a history of water intrusion demonstrate a significantly higher risk of developing integrity issues.
 It is evident the increased risk profile is due to phase separation in E10 that often results in a high concentration of pure ethanol within the tank.